 Understanding these plants is essential when you grow them so that they do not dry out or die.
-Succulents have various reactions to different surroundings and, so you need to make sure you study them well.
-The points mentioned below are areas that succulents need differentiated care and attention.
+Succulents have various reactions to different surroundings, so you need to make sure you study them well.
+The points mentioned below are areas where succulents need differentiated care and attention.

-The rainy season is not favourable for the succulents as they are dry plants.
+The rainy season is not favorable for succulents as they are dry plants.
 If the soil is moist and retains moisture, this will result in damaging the roots.
 So, make sure your plant is in warm regions when outdoor and has the right soil mix to bloom all season.

 The most suitable pots for succulents are porous pots.
 Again, the container depends on each succulent, but this is a necessity.
 If the flowerpot retains water, then your succulents will not have a healthy growth even if you put the right soil mix.
 Containers that are porous aid in draining out all the excess moisture and keep the roots dry.

 Another factor that is overlooked and not noticed is the depth of the pot.
 Some succulents need deeper containers than others.
 The flowerpot must be at least four inches deep and must have holes in the bottom for drainage.
 Also, make sure it is wide enough for the roots to thrive.
 The best pots have ceramic as their material.

 Both organic and inorganic soils are best for your succulents but, they have to be segregated in proportionate quantities to work well.
 I suggest using inorganic soil for succulents as it gives healthy growth and makes them bloom.